MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-schema-design.md

     ```

 >[!NOTE]
-> BuildIndexLocal command is only avaliable on win-x64 version of kesm
+> BuildIndexLocal command is only available on win-x64 version of kesm

 Validate the index is built according to schema by inspecting the index meta data using the following command: